Quantum references: Abstract

 \section{Abstract}

-We present a generic theory of ``registers'' in imperative programs and instantiate it in the classical and quantum setting.
-Roughly speaking, a register is some mutable part of the program state.
-Mutable classical variables and quantum registers and wires in quantum circuits are examples of this.
-However, registers in our setting can also refer to subparts of other registers, or combinations of parts from different registers, or quantum registers seen in a different basis, etc. Our formalization is intended to be well suited for formalization in theorem provers and as a foundation for modeling quantum/classical variables in imperative programs.

-We study the quantum registers in greater detail and cover the infinite-dimensional case as well.

-We implemented a large part of our results (including a minimal quantum Hoare logic and an analysis of quantum teleportation) in the Isabelle/HOL theorem prover.
+We present a theory of ``quantum references'', similar to lenses in classical functional programming, that allow to point to a subsystem of a larger quantum system, and to mutate/measure that part.
+Mutable classical variables, quantum registers, and wires in quantum circuits are examples of this, but also references to parts of larger quantum datastructures.
+Quantum references in our setting can also refer to subparts of other references, or combinations of parts from different references, or quantum references seen in a different basis, etc. Our modeling is intended to be well suited for formalization in theorem provers and as a foundation for modeling variables in quantum programs.
+We study quantum references in greater detail and cover the infinite-dimensional case as well, but also provide a more general treatment not specific to the quantum case.
+We implemented a large part of our results (including a small quantum Hoare logic and an analysis of quantum teleportation) in the Isabelle/HOL theorem prover.